Virginia Tech to hold annual ‘Lights Out!/Power Down!’ event June 23

-- Turn off laboratory equipment not in use.
+- Turn off non-critical laboratory equipment not in use.

-Throughout the day on June 24, Division of Campus Planning, Infrastructure, and Facilities employees will also be canvassing campus to encourage and assist building occupants with turning off non-critical lighting and equipment.
+Throughout the day on June 23, employees from the Division of Campus Planning, Infrastructure, and Facilities will also be canvassing campus to encourage and assist building occupants with turning off noncritical lighting and equipment.
 In addition, air conditioning levels in select, noncritical areas will be reduced.
-Please note that ventilation and airflow rates will not be affected.
+Please note that ventilation and air flow rates will not be affected.
 Those impacted will be notified prior to the event.

 Campus electric power consumption will be monitored before, during, and after the event to determine the impact of campus participation.

-Since 2010, Virginia Tech has received approximately $2 million by participating in the “Interruptible Load Reliability” energy reduction program.
-The program is part of Virginia Tech’s agreement with PJM Interconnection, Virginia’s regional electric transmission grid operator, and is managed by the Virginia Department of Mines, Minerals, and Energy and administered by CPower.
+Since 2010, Virginia Tech has received approximately $2.1 million by participating in the “Interruptible Load Reliability” energy reduction program.
+The program is part of Virginia Tech’s agreement with PJM Interconnection, Virginia’s regional electric transmission grid operator, and is managed by Virginia Energy and administered by CPower.

 As a large consumer of electricity in the region, Virginia Tech’s participation helps mitigate the loss of power in the broader community during times of peak energy usage, such as hot, humid summer afternoons and early evenings.
 This program allows the university to test its ability to meet that demand should those conditions occur.

 LightsOut!/PowerDown! is one example of how Virginia Tech is making strides in reducing its environmental footprint and building sustainability awareness.
 These efforts are also a clear reflection of Virginia Tech’s Climate Action Commitment.